Mianyang Travel Guide

 Tourist Complaints: 0816-96927

 Zip Code Inquiry: 184

-Wanglang National Nature Reserve: Located around 94 km (58mi)) northwest from Pingwu County, the Wanglang National Nature Reserve is about 265 km (164.7 mi) from Mianyang downtown.
+Wanglang National Nature Reserve: Located around 94 km (58mi)) northwest from Pingwu County, the Wanglang National Nature Reserve is about 265 km (164.7 mi) away.
 It is adjacent to the Baiba Tibetan Area in the southeast, the Yellow Dragon Temple of Songpan County in the southwest, and the Jiuzhaigou Valley in the northeast.
 This nature reserve was built in 1965 for the conservation of giant pandas and other rare wild animals.